EdDataScienceEES/tutorial-Stead-James/index.md

 Be careful though as there are multiple id columns.
 For the ones that relate to each other, in occurences it is sample_id while in spatial_data it is id.

 That's all very well but what can we use this for?
-Well we can merge these two datasets so we have the species data alongside the lat and long data.
+Well we can merge these two datasets so we have the species data alongside the latitude and longitude data.
 To do this we must look at the family of join functions.

 ### Joins in R